top of page

 There are plenty of attractions to see in Banff, but one of the most affordable and memorable things to do is to visit the Banff Upper Hot Springs.

 Recently having undergone extensive renovations, the Banff Upper Hot Springs has been in operation since the late 19th century.
-First enjoyed by the local indigenous people; local railway workers and European travellers also discovered the natural spring, expanding to the bathhouse known today.
+First enjoyed by the local indigenous people; local railway workers and European travellers also discovered the natural spring, expanding the bathhouse known today.

-Soak in naturally sourced thermal baths that maintain a temperature of approximately 38 degrees celsius and take in the breathtaking views of Banff National Park for a measly C$19.75 for adults.
-Admission price is for the day, so visitors can enjoy the pool from 10am to 10pm if they really wanted to.
+Admission is for the day, so visitors can enjoy the pool from 10am to 10pm if they really wanted to.
 This is one of the most affordable attractions in Banff and perhaps one of the cheapest spa days in the world!

 Visit the iconic Fairmont Chateau Lake Louise for a one-of-a-kind spa experience at the newly opened BASIN Glacial Waters.